Personal Financial Advisors

 Assessments for Personal Financial Advisors

 Many of Criteria Corp's customers in the financial services industry use two tests to evaluate prospective financial advisors.
 The first test is the Criteria Cognitive Aptitude Test (CCAT) which assesses problem-solving skills and the ability to learn, digest, and apply new information.
-The second is the Sales Achievement Predictor (SalesAP), which is a personality test designed to measure behavioral traits that are linked to sales disposition.
-This test is critical for financial advisors because they will either be selling themselves or their company, and the virtues of their approach to financial planning can be a key component of the role of a financial advisor.
+The second is the Employee Personality Profile (EPP), which is a personality test that measures twelve personality traits that provide valuable insights into a person’s work styles and how they are likely to interact with clients, colleagues, and management.
+The EPP measures traits such as conscientiousness and agreeableness which are crucial for personal financial advisors who need to build trust with clients, work collaboratively with a team, and handle stress.

 If you're an employer interested in previewing these tests, start a 14-day free trial or book a consultation to learn more.